Drawing to the Screen

 The first if statement skips characters below the viewing window; the second skips characters above it.
 In that second if statement, y + VSTEP is the bottom edge of the character, because characters that are halfway inside the viewing window still have to be drawn.

-Scrolling should now be pleasantly fast, and hopefully close to the 16ms animation frame budget.On my computer, it was still about double that budget, so there is work to do—we’ll get to that in future chapters.
+Scrolling should now be pleasantly fast, and hopefully close to the 16 ms animation frame budget.On my computer, it was still about double that budget, so there is work to do—we’ll get to that in future chapters.
 And because we split layout and draw, we don’t need to change layout at all to implement this optimization.

-You should also keep in mind that not all web page interactions are animations—there are also discrete actions, such as mouse clicks.
-Research has shown that it usually suffices to respond to a discrete action in 100ms—below that threshold, most humans are not sensitive to discrete action speed.
-This is very different than interactions such as scroll, where speed less than 60Hz or so is quite noticeable.
+You should also keep in mind that not all web page interactions are animations—there are also discrete actions such as mouse clicks.
+Research has shown that it usually suffices to respond to a discrete action in [100 ms]—below that threshold, most humans are not sensitive to discrete action speed.
+This is very different from interactions such as scroll, where a speed of less than 60 Hz or so is quite noticeable.
 The difference between the two has to do with the way the human mind processes movement (animation) versus discrete action, and the time it takes for the brain to decide upon such an action, execute it, and understand its result.

 Summary